pavel-kirienko/rigol-capture/README.md

 # DS1054Z_screen_capture

+**Updates** Updated to work with python 3, fixed some errors, added some minor functionality.
+Python 3 port credit goes to doug-a-brunner

 'OscScreenGrabLAN.py' is a Python script that captures whatever is displayed on the screen of a Rigol DS1000Z series oscilloscope.